History of lesbianism: Ancient Roman Empire

+The Roman fabulist Phaedrus attempted to explain lesbianism through a myth: the Titan Prometheus, coming home drunk from a party, had mistakenly exchanged the genitals of some women and some men.
+Phaedrus remarks: "Lust now enjoys perverted pleasure."

+Roman writer Seneca the Elder used the hypothetical of a husband who killed his wife and her female lover as an example of a legal case where the facts were too obscene to discuss openly.

-The lesbian love story between Iphis and Ianthe, in Book IX of Ovid's the Metamorphoses, is most vivid.
+The lesbian love story between Iphis and Ianthe, in Book IX of Ovid's the Metamorphoses, is especially vivid.
 When Iphis' mother becomes pregnant, her husband declares that he will kill the child if it is a girl.
 She bears a girl and attempts to conceal her sex by giving her a name that is of ambiguous gender: Iphis.
 When the "son" is thirteen, the father chooses a golden-haired maiden named Ianthe as the "boy's" bride.
 The love of the two girls is written sympathetically: